 GnuTLS is not a low-level cryptographic library, i.e., it does not provide access to basic cryptographic primitives.
-However it abstracts the internal cryptographic back-end (see Section 10.5 [Cryptographic Backend], page 253), providing symmetric crypto, hash and HMAC algorithms, as well access to the random number generation.
+However it abstracts the internal cryptographic back-end (see Section 10.5 [Cryptographic Backend], page 250), providing symmetric crypto, hash and HMAC algorithms, as well access to the random number generation.
+For a low-level crypto API the usage of nettle library is recommended.